GaloisInc/LinearArbitrary-SeaHorn/README.md

     }

 ```
+LinearArbitrary-SeaHorn assumes all variables are initialized.
+Nondeterministic variables
+can be initialized with an unknown function.
 LinearArbitrary-SeaHorn follows [SV-COMP](http://sv-comp.sosy-lab.org) convention of
 encoding error locations by a call to the designated error function
 `__VERIFIER_error()`. `sassert()` method is defined in `seahorn/seahorn.h`.